Home

 Photo: Ground Truth Trekking

-In the photo above, the cut notches in the stump can be seen, meaning the giant cedar tree was likely felled using springboards and cross saws, before the use of power saws from the 1940s on.
-Big stumps were usually dynamited to prepare the land for agriculture, but this stump remained in the clearcut and became a "nurse tree" for a new tree, part of a naturally regenerated "second growth" forest which was also cut down, after only 40 years.
-Despite the remarkable resiliency of cedar, as seen in the new green sprout from the second stump, it will take many centuries of growth before it becomes a "big tree" giant (right).
+The photo above, taken in a clearcut forest in 2007, shows the cut notches in the gigantic cedar stump.
+These are evidence that the ancient big tree was felled using springboards and cross saws, most likely well before the use of power saws from the 1940s on.
+Big stumps like these were usually dynamited to prepare the land for agriculture, so few remain today.
+This stump became a "nurse tree" for a new tree, part of a naturally regenerated "second growth" forest which was also cut down, after only 40 years.
+Despite the remarkable resiliency of cedar, as seen in the new green sprout from the second stump, it will take many centuries of growth before it becomes a "big tree."

 "Giants like this will not be seen again